 Rojas is a veteran presence who has completely bought into what the Marlins are building, so much so that he signed a two-year, $10.25 million contract extension in September.
 Rojas will make $5.125 million in 2020, after he hit .284 with five home runs and 46 RBIs.
 Villar had a career year with the Orioles in '19, establishing personal highs for home runs (24) and RBIs (73).
 Berti could also handle short on occasion.
 Chisholm, acquired from the D-backs for Zac Gallen, is a power-hitting shortstop option at Double-A Jacksonville, and the general feeling is he will need a full season at Triple-A before he is ready.

-Locks: Corey Dickerson, Brian Anderson, Matt Joyce, Harold Ramirez, Lewis Brinson, Magneuris Sierra, Jon Berti
+Locks: Corey Dickerson, Jonathan Villar, Matt Joyce, Harold Ramirez, Lewis Brinson, Magneuris Sierra, Jon Berti

 Possibilities: Monte Harrison, Jesús Sánchez, Garrett Cooper, Matt Kemp

-Locks: Sandy Alcantara, Caleb Smith, Pablo López, Jordan Yamamoto
+Locks: Sandy Alcantara, Caleb Smith, Pablo López, José Ureña, Jordan Yamamoto

-Possibilities: Robert Dugger, Nick Neidert, Jorge Guzman, Sixto Sanchez, Elieser Hernandez, José Ureña
+Possibilities: Robert Dugger, Nick Neidert, Jorge Guzman, Sixto Sanchez, Elieser Hernandez

 Miami’s lone All-Star in 2019, Alcantara made major strides last season, posting a 3.88 ERA while logging 197 1/3 innings.
 The hard-throwing right-hander pitched far better than his 6-14 record suggests, and he projects to be the Opening Day starter.
 Smith was arguably the best starter in the first half, before he went on the injured list with left hip inflammation.
 He had a 3.50 ERA in the first half, but he wore down in the second with a 5.42 ERA.
 López missed time with a right shoulder strain that limited him to 21 starts and 111 1/3 innings.
 Hernandez is an option for the rotation or bullpen.
+Ureña is staying in the rotation after being considered for the ‘pen.
+He is recovered from a herniated disc.
 Yamamoto made 15 starts, and the 23-year-old has a chance to win a back-end spot.

-Locks: Brandon Kintzler, Drew Steckenrider, Ryne Stanek, Adam Conley, Sterling Sharp, Yimi García, Stephen Tarpley
+Locks: Brandon Kintzler, Drew Steckenrider, Ryne Stanek, Adam Conley, Sterling Sharp, Yimi García, Stephen Tarpley, Jeff Brigham

 Joe Frisaro has covered the Marlins for MLB.com since 2002.
 Follow him on Twitter @JoeFrisaro and listen to his podcast.